planetfederal/qgis-lessons-plugin/docs/source/usage.rst

 When you have finished all steps of a lesson, a dialog shows up congratulating you for the achievement.
-In that same dialog, you can either start one of the suggested lesson or close the dialog and the :guilabel:`Lessons panel`.
+In that same dialog, you can either start one of the suggested lessons or close the dialog and the :guilabel:`Lessons panel`.

 .. figure:: img/congratulations_message.png